mrcavalcanti/mosaicoo/contribute/developer-guide.md

 yarn e2e
 ```

-By default, the end-to-end tests starts a Grafana instance listening on `localhost:3001`.
+By default, the end-to-end tests starts a Mosaicoo instance listening on `localhost:3001`.
 To use a specific URL, set the `BASE_URL` environment variable:

 ```
 BASE_URL=http://localhost:3333 yarn e2e